Hero Image

 Median liability insurance costs are used versus average costs.
 Why?
 Because averages take into account outliers that may be far more expensive or incredibly cheap.
 The median cost gives you a more accurate picture of what the cost of a liability policy may be.
 Please note that these are just estimated costs—the final liability insurance costs for your small business insurance is always determined by the details of your business.
 For example, a business with hundreds of employees will pay more for a workers’ compensation premium than a small business with a handful of employees.

-Factors That Affect Your Business Insurance Costs
+Key Factors That Affect Your Business Insurance Costs

-So what are the factors that impact your business insurance cost?
+So what are the factors that impact your small business insurance cost?
 The cost of business insurance varies depending on your industry/profession, how many employees you hire, how much liability coverage you desire, past claims, and more.

-• Your Profession: The more risk if injury your profession entails, the higher insurance costs you’ll pay.
+• Your Profession: The more risk of injury your profession entails, the higher insurance costs you’ll pay.
 For example, the owner of an auto garage has a far higher risk of third party or employee bodily injury than the owner of a grocery store.
 So the average cost of their general liability policy will be higher.

 • Number of Employees: As mentioned earlier, the number of employees on your payroll impacts the small business insurance cost.
 You can expect to pay more per year the more employees you hire.
 Did you know there’s a way to calculate a projected workers’ comp rate?
 The calculation looks like this: Workers’ Classification Code Rate x Experience Modification Number x (Payroll/$100) = Insurance Premium